quic/tps-location-sdk-android/README.md

 ### 5.13

 * SDK released as a standalone library (AAR)
+* XPS v2 is now the default mode
 * Location tracking and smoothing in XPS v2
 * Added indoor-specific attributes in the API